HetBenkt/KanbanFree/README.md

 # Todo list
 - /boards implementation including the backend :)
+- review the security as its not working fine yet!?
 - Start writing Test scripts in KanbanfreeApplicationTests
 - Password encryption
 - User preferences page /user